Saisaihub/ektopas/LocalContainer/creatAnTopasImage.md

 Before you get started, ensure you have the following prerequisites in place:

 - [Docker](https://docs.docker.com/get-docker/) installed on your system.
-- Downloaded the Topas installation file from [Topas Download Page](https://www.topasmc.org/download).
+- Downloaded the Topas installation file from [Topas Download Page(v3.9)](https://www.topasmc.org/download).
-- Obtained the necessary Geant4 datasets files [Geant4 Download Page](https://geant4.web.cern.ch/download/11.1.2.html).
+- Obtained the necessary Geant4 datasets files [Geant4 Download Page(v10.7.1)](https://geant4.web.cern.ch/download/10.7.1.html).
+  *Topas3.9 is based on Geant4 v10.7.1, you need to download the relevant version*

 ## Procedure

 1. Begin by creating a new folder for your simulation project, let's call it `[Your Simulation]`.

    a.
-Copy the [Dockerfile](Dockerfile), without extension, from this repository into the `[Your Simulation]` folder.
+Copy the [Dockerfile-full](Dockerfile-full) or [Dockerfile-lite](Dockerfile-lite), renamed to **Dockerfile** without extension , from this repository into the `[Your Simulation]` folder.

    b.
 Inside `[Your Simulation]`, create a new directory named `TopasHostIO`.
 This directory will facilitate data sharing between the host machine and containers.